-PHA Number/HA Code
+PHA Name PH IA Number/HA Code

-X Annual PHA Plan for Fiscal Year 2019
+Annual PHA Plan for Fiscal Year 20

-5-Year PHA Plan for Fiscal Years 20 - 20
+5-Year PHA Plan for Fiscal Years 20 20

-I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate Warning: HUD will prosecute false claims and statements.
-Conviction may result in criminal and/or civil penalties.
+I hereby certify that all the information stated herein, as well as any information pr prosecute false claims and statements.
+Conviction may result in criminal and/or civ ovided in the accompaniment herewith, is true and accurate.
+Warning: HUD will vil penalties.
 (18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
 3729, 3802).

+Name of Authorized Official Title

+Signature Date